chenboran/firesight-wiki-clone/op-calcHist.md

-The _FireSight_ **calcHist** stage is primarily diagnostic and provides only a subset of the functionality of [OpenCV calcHist](http://docs.opencv.org/modules/imgproc/doc/histograms.html?highlight=histogram#histograms).
+The _FireSight_ **calcHist** stage generates a histogram for the current pipeline image.
+This stage is primarily diagnostic and provides only a subset of the functionality of [OpenCV calcHist](http://docs.opencv.org/modules/imgproc/doc/histograms.html?highlight=histogram#histograms).

 * **accumulate** If true, bin values for separate channels will be summed.
 Default is `false`
 * **channels** is a JSON vector of channel indexes.
 The default is `[]`, which will use all image channels.
 For an RGB image, this will be identical to `[0 1 2]`.
 For a monochrome image, this will be identical to `[0]`.
 The maximum number of channels in the array is 4.